About The Class

-> Lois Russell, a fiber artist whose sculptural work reflects her background as a basket maker, has won numerous awards including an Award of Excellence at CraftBoston and Category Winner in Excellence in Fiber 2016.
+Lois Russell, whose sculptural fiber work reflects her background as a basket maker, has won numerous awards including an Award of Excellence at CraftBoston and Category Winner in Excellence in Fiber 2016.
 Her work is included in 500 Baskets, and has been featured in Fiber Art Now.
-Two pieces are in Rooted, Revived and Reinvented: Basketry in America, a national travelling exhibition.
+Two pieces are in Rooted, Revived and Reinvented: Basketry in America.

-> - Application Fee: $50.00
+- Application Fee: $50.00

 (Tuition, Fees, Room & Board Tuesday dinner through Sunday lunch)

 - Commuters: $900.00